How to Access Your Tax Return Transcript

 Identity Theft Victims

-Victims of identity theft must follow specific procedures to obtain their tax return transcripts securely.
+Victims of identity theft must follow specific procedures to get their tax return transcripts securely.
 First, they must self-certify as victims and notify the IRS to receive a Tax Return Database View (TRDBV).
 They can also fill out Form 4506-F to request a masked tax return transcript of any fraudulent returns associated with their identity.

 Mailing Address Changes